ML based entity resolution to identify duplicate customers in dimension tables.

 There are some approaches worth thinking about to solve this.
 How about building some similarity rules and use SQL or programming to build our identifiers and match these records?
 A closer look reveals that this will soon get complex catering to the variations above.
 It is tempting to think about using Snowflake’s edit distance function or fuzzywuzzy or some such library.
 Unfortunately, this problem is far more complex as we need to know which pairs to compare or find edit distance for otherwise we will end up with a cartesian join on multiple attributes(!!).

-To undertand this better, let us take a look at the number of comparisons we have to make as the size of our customer table increases 10 fold or 100 fold.
+To understand this better, let us take a look at the number of comparisons we have to make as the size of our customer table increases 10 fold or 100 fold.
 The following table assumes that we are ONLY comparing on a single attribute.
-Yet, the number of comparisons explode.
+Yet, the number of comparisons explodes.
 Thus, we have to carefully plan the data matching while doing deduplication even with small datasets.

 Zingg, as a framework, solves the above challenges through machine learning.
 Let us see how we to use Zingg to resolve our customers and identify duplicates.